RAMoEA-QA: Hierarchical Specialization for Robust Respiratory Audio Question Answering: Experimental Setup

 \subsection{Datasets and tasks.}

-We conduct all experiments on the \textbf{RA-QA collection}, which harmonizes multiple publicly available respiratory audio datasets into a unified question-answering (QA) setting.
-Our training mixture comprises 7 datasets belonging to the collection, spanning different acquisition settings, modalities, and labeling schemes (Table~\ref{tab:data_stats}).
-To explicitly evaluate \emph{generalization}, we further define controlled held-out settings along three axes (Table~\ref{tab:generalization}): (\emph{i}) \textbf{modality shift} ($\Delta M$), where we evaluate on audio modalities not used during training for a dataset (e.g., Coswara asthma trained on cough and tested on breathing/counting/vowel); (\emph{ii}) \textbf{dataset shift} ($\Delta D$), where an entire dataset is held out from training and used only at evaluation (e.g., UK COVID-19); and (\emph{iii}) \textbf{task shift} ($\Delta T$), where we evaluate on tasks not seen in training (e.g., pneumonia).
+We conduct all experiments on the \textbf{RA-QA collection}, which harmonizes multiple publicly available respiratory audio datasets into a unified question-answering setting.
+Our training mixture comprises seven datasets from the collection, spanning different acquisition settings, audio modalities, and labeling schemes (Table~\ref{tab:data_stats}).
+This setup allows us to study respiratory audio QA under heterogeneity in both input conditions and query structure, rather than within a single dataset or task formulation.
+To explicitly evaluate robustness beyond standard in-distribution testing, we further define controlled held-out settings along three axes (Table~\ref{tab:generalization}): (\emph{i}) \textbf{modality shift} ($\Delta M$), where we evaluate on audio modalities not used during training for a dataset (e.g., Coswara asthma trained on cough and tested on breathing/counting/vowel); (\emph{ii}) \textbf{dataset shift} ($\Delta D$), where an entire dataset is held out from training and used only at evaluation (e.g., UK COVID-19); and (\emph{iii}) \textbf{combined task and modality shift} ($\Delta TM$), where we evaluate on a held-out clinical task together with modalities not seen during training.

-\paragraph{Task families.} We organize questions into two task families: \textbf{Diagnosis} (predicting a categorical respiratory condition), including presence of disease and \textit{Severity} (predicting an ordinal/discrete severity level), and \textbf{Regression} (predicting continuous physiological values such as spirometry measures, FEV1, FVC, FEV1/FVC, and respiratory rate).
+\paragraph{Task families.} We organize questions into two task families: \textbf{Discriminative} (predicting a categorical respiratory condition), including presence of disease and \textit{Severity} (predicting an ordinal/discrete severity level), and \textbf{Regression} (predicting continuous physiological values such as spirometry measures, FEV1, FVC, FEV1/FVC, and respiratory rate).